qavajs/qavajs.github.io/versioned_docs/version-2x/Steps/playwright.md

 ```

 ## Connect to playwright server
-In order to connect to playwright server pass _wsEndpoint_ property in capabilities object
+To connect to playwright server, pass `wsEndpoint` property in the capabilities object
 ```typescript
 export default {
     browser: {